|Nutrition Facts (per serving)|

 In Spanish, yemas means "egg yolks."
 It also refers to yemas de Santa Teresa, a very rich and creamy, traditional Spanish dessert.
-They are simple and made of egg yolks, granulated sugar, and water with a powdered sugar coating.
+They are simple and made of egg yolks, granulated sugar, and water with a confectioners' sugar coating.

 This delicious delicacy has a rich history in Spain and is a specialty of many pastry shops, particularly in the city of Avila.
 Some Spaniards like to prepare this sweet for the feast day of St. Theresa, which is October 15th.
 However, it is a great recipe to prepare anytime you find yourself with leftover egg yolks.

 3 ounces water

-- 6 egg yolks
+6 large egg yolks

-- 1 cup powdered sugar (confectioner's sugar)
+1 cup confectioners' sugar

-- Begin by making the syrup.
+Begin by making the syrup.
 Measure the water and sugar in a medium saucepan.
 Dissolve the sugar by continually stirring while bringing the water to a boil.
 Add the lemon peel, if using.
 Continue to simmer until the mixture is a thick syrup, stirring often.
 Remove from heat and remove the peel.

 In a mixing bowl, use a whisk to lightly beat the egg yolks.

-- Pour the beaten egg yolks into the syrup.
+Pour the beaten egg yolks into the syrup.
 Put the heat on the lowest setting, and stir the mixture slowly and continuously for 3 to 4 minutes with a whisk, until the yolks begin to solidify.
 The mixture will start to pull away from the sides and bottom of the pan as it cooks.

-- Remove from heat and spoon onto a plate to cool.
+Remove from heat and spoon onto a plate to cool.